Local Amenities & Recreational Activities

 With a wide range of attractions and recreational activities to enjoy in Yorkshire, there is something for all tastes and interests.

 The City of York is a must visit for those with an interest in history, architecture and culture.
 York Minster is renowned for its spectacular medieval architecture and reverberation time in excess of 10seconds.
 York Railway Museum is a wonderful experience for all the family, you may be lucky enough to see Thomas the Tank Engine!
-York Dungeon is not for the faint-hearted!
+They’re not for the faint-hearted, but the York Dungeons are a fantastic experience!
 York Castle Museum, the Jorvik Centre and Yorkshire Museum each provide a difference experience around the history of York.
 The Art Gallery has regular featured artists and themes of interest, and there are many organised guided tours such as the open top tour bus, river cruises and famous ghost walks.
-For those with a love of the film Harry Potter take a walk down the Shambles – inspiration for JK Rowling’s Diagon Alley featured in the hit creation.
+For those who love Harry Potter, take a walk down the Shambles – inspiration for JK Rowling’s Diagon Alley.

 There are numerous stately homes, castles, historic houses, museums and abbeys to visit during your stay, including: